 The holidays are coming and you are planning to have house guests.
 You want to make your guests feel comfortable and not like an imposition.
 What better way to begin preparing for their stay than to declutter the room or rooms they will be staying in?
-Renting a self storage unit is a great idea for short term storing, especially around the holidays.
+Renting a self storage unit is a great idea for short term holiday storage.
 You can even use the storage unit for your holiday gifts, so there won’t be any peeking!

 Maybe you already have a storage unit for all those holiday decorations.
 If so, the transition should be simple.
 Move the decorations out so you can make your home feel like the holidays, and put the not so needed file cabinets from the home office or craft tables into your storage unit.
 If you don’t already have a storage unit, you can rent one online now and be ready for your guests.